 However, with social media, the fear is not to promote ‘slacktivism’ – a term used to describe people active on social platforms but not in real life.
 To avoid this issue, you can read our article ‘Most common reasons for slacktivism and how to motivate people to take action offline.’

-- Email: According to MailChimp, an email campaign platform, the average email open rates are 27.74% – a solid number for nurturing supporters.
+- Email: According to Mailmunch, an email campaign platform, The average email open rate across all industries is 21.33%, with variations observed based on the specific industry. – a solid number for nurturing supporters.
 With emails, you can set up drip campaigns for interested community members, donors, and allies to ensure they continue supporting you.

 - Website: Creating a website for your community is essential; in addition to posting images and videos of previous rallies and demonstrations, you can also post details of upcoming tasks along with their venues and timelines.